icebarf/dy-chip8/README.md

 - Runs at an oddball resolution of 1280*640
 - Sound
 - Specify core speed at runtime
+- Default speed is 700 Hz
 - Builtin Debugging to terminal

-- Default speed is 700 Hz
+> Note: Timers aren't accurate

 ## Showcase